andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-21-gelfands-algebra-chunk-21-geometric-progressions.md

 ---
 {% include JB/setup %}

 You might remember we had a sneak peek at these things back in [Chunk 15 - Polynomial Division Addendum](https://andrewharmellaw.github.io/2017/02/28/gelfands-algebra-chunk-15-polynomial-division-special-cases).
-Now we get to really get our teeth into it.
+Now we can really get our teeth into it.

 ## Definition - Geometric Progressions
 As is our wont, lets start with a definition, taken straight out of Gelfand, section 41.